-The cost of living outside the main towns and cities is cheap by most people’s standards, with real estate still available for rent and to purchase at acceptable levels as long as you avoid the summer or winter resorts.
+Living outside the main towns and cities is cheap by most people’s standards, with real estate still available for rent and to purchase at acceptable levels as long as you avoid the summer or winter resorts.

-It is a vibrant, beautiful, peaceful, exotic, tropical, accessible and relatively affordable country to live in.
+It is a vibrant, beautiful, peaceful, exotic, tropical, accessible, and relatively affordable country to live in.

-So, step off the beaten track and what will you find?
-A people who learn to speak English at school from a very young age – well-educated people who have access to superior medical facilities in urban areas, and who can live on very little and very limited budgets the further away from urbanisation you move.
+People who learn to speak English at school from a very young age.
+Well-educated people who have access to superior medical facilities in urban areas and can live on minimal budgets the further away from urbanization you move.

-A growing number of expatriates lured not only by the lifestyle but by the tax incentives of the Malaysia My Second Home Programme – you will perhaps find your paradise on earth.
+A growing number of expatriates are lured not only by the lifestyle but also by the tax incentives of Malaysia’s My Second Home Programme.
+What you find here is your paradise on earth.
 And you won’t know until you visit!

 Panama City is an embodiment of a cheap luxury lifestyle.

 You can enjoy your apartment with a sea view and all the amenities a modern apartment complex can offer (including gyms, pools, and bars).
 You can hire a maid, a chef, and a driver and rent a beach home to escape to at the weekends – you can have it all and more for as little as $5,000 a month.

 If you move away from the high rise, glitz, and glamour of Panama City and get into the heart of the country, discover where real estate is more affordable because there is less employment, and you will find your money goes far in Panama.

 Our guide on Best Places To Live In Panama is a perfect place to start looking for your ideal location.

 Moreover, because of this nation’s exceptional strategic importance, it is heavily watched and protected by the likes of the US, which has massive reliance upon the Panama Canal.